-Now, I might be a financial modeling expert but I will be the first to say that I am not an expert in Predictive Analytics.
+Now, I might be a financial modelling expert but I will be the first to say that I am not an expert in Predictive Analytics.
 Why not??? you probably asking, and that's because it's actually fundamentally a different skill set.

 The software applications and languages / coding used at times are also significantly different to each other.